Voodfy/docs/README.md

     curl --request POST--header 'Authorization: Token <token>' --header 'Content-Type: application/json' --data '{"title": "title", "description": "description", "poster": "poster"}' https://publish.voodfy.com/v1/transmissions

+### Getting the url to play the liveestream

+Voodfy offer an embed player to everyone play the entire streaming usnig p2p and centralized cdn cross the globe, to use that you need to access the url https://embed.voodfy.com/:live_stream_id

 ### Response

     HTTP/1.1 200 OK